EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 #################

 This is a guide for how to configure EVerest to enable its Plug&Charge functionalities.
-For a tutorial on how to do Plug&Charge in the EVerest SIL, please refer to TODO: Link!.
+For a tutorial on how to do Plug&Charge in the EVerest SIL, please refer to TODO: https://github.com/EVerest/EVerest/blob/pg-how-to-pnc/docs/tutorials/how_to_plug_and_charge/index.rst .

 *************************
 Plug&Charge Authorization